jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

     memcached
     libmemcached-dev
     virtualenvwrapper
-4. Appends virtualenv settings to /home/vagrant/.bashrc
+4. Creates /home/vagrant/makahiki_env.sh, which sets Makahiki environment variables in the shell
+5. Edits /home/vagrant/.bashrc so it will source /home/vagrant/makahiki_env.sh
-5. Initializes the postgresql cluster data directory with en_US.UTF-8 encoding
+6. Initializes the postgresql cluster data directory with en_US.UTF-8 encoding

 The bootstrap_runner.sh script logs the output of bootstrap.sh to a text file in the logs directory.
 This file is called "ubuntu_x86_<timestamp>.log,"